 What is flu? top

 Flu is an illness caused by an influenza virus.
 Here are some key points about flu:

 - Flu can cause fever, tiredness, headaches, muscle aches, a cough, a sore throat, and a runny or stuffy nose.
 The flu may seem like a cold, but flu symptoms are usually worse.

 - Flu can be pretty mild, but it can be very serious for older people, newborn babies, pregnant women, and people with certain illnesses, such as asthma or diabetes.

 - In the United States, flu season usually starts in the fall and goes through early spring.

 - The viruses that cause flu change over time.
 That's why you need a new vaccine each year.

 Can a flu vaccine help? top

-Getting a flu shot or nasal spray is the best way to protect yourself from the flu.
+Getting a flu shot is the best way to protect yourself from the flu.
 Here are some key points about the vaccine:

 - Some children 8 years old and younger may need two doses of the vaccine.
 A doctor or nurse can explain which children need two doses.